chinapedia/wikipedia.abstract.en/Page/Stab-in-the-back_myth.md

-Stab-in-the-back_postcard.jpgd Jew stabbing the German Army in the back with a dagger.
+d Jew stabbing the German Army in the back with a dagger.
 The capitulation was blamed upon the unpatriotic populace, the Socialists, Bolsheviks, the Weimar Republic, and especially the Jews.]]
-Stab-in-the-back_cartoon_1924.jpg German political cartoon showing Philipp Scheidemann, the German Social Democratic politician who proclaimed the Weimar Republic and was its second chancellor, and Matthias Erzberger, an anti-war politician from the Centre Party, who ended World War I by signing the armistice with the Allies, as stabbing the German Army in the back]]
+German political cartoon showing Philipp Scheidemann, the German Social Democratic politician who proclaimed the Weimar Republic and was its second chancellor, and Matthias Erzberger, an anti-war politician from the Centre Party, who ended World War I by signing the armistice with the Allies, as stabbing the German Army in the back]]

 The STAB-IN-THE-BACK MYTH (, , literally "dagger stab myth") was the notion, widely believed and promulgated in right-wing circles in Germany after 1918, that the German Army did not lose World War I on the battlefield but was instead betrayed by the civilians on the home front, especially the republicans who overthrew the Hohenzollern monarchy in the German Revolution of 1918–19.
 Advocates denounced the German government leaders who signed the Armistice on November 11, 1918, as the "November Criminals" ().